decipher2k/Voice-Chess/README.md

-# Voice-Chess
+# Voice Chess 2.0
-Voice Chess v2.0 - Voice controled chess with text to speech capabilities
+Voice Chess 2.0 - Voice controlled chess with text to speech capabilities and accessibility in mind.

 Voice Chess is a tool for playing and analyzing chess games.<br>
 (it is possible to use an UCI-engine like lc0 for analyzing moves / playing against the computer)